How to Fight an Extreme Risk Protection Order

 If you are a hunter, target shooter, or you own and carry firearms for personal protection, you may become the victim of Oregon’s “Red Flag Law” and an Extreme Risk Protection Order.

-Let’s be clear: Extreme Risk Protection Orders (ERPOs) are primarily a political tool used by anti-gunners.
+Let’s be clear: Red Flag laws and Extreme Risk Protection Orders (ERPOs) are primarily a political tool used by anti-gunners.
 These laws were designed to quickly take firearms from lawful gun owners, without any advanced notice, and without due process.

 Oregon already has a robust emergency mental health commitment process, and it’s been in place for decades.
 It allows for someone who is suicidal, homicidal, or otherwise a threat to themselves or others, to be involuntary held for up to 72-hours— and even longer following a hearing.
 But Oregon anti-gun politicians and judges are not interested in sincerely addressing the nexus between mental health issues and violence by firearms.
 They simply want a blunt tool to take guns from lawful owners without first allowing gun owners to know there’s even been an allegation made against them.

-These ERPOs can be obtained quickly, tactically, and offensively by people who are anti-gun, or people who are simply seeking to harass lawful gun owners.
+These “Red Flag Orders” or ERPOs can be obtained quickly, tactically, and offensively by people who are anti-gun, or people who are simply seeking to harass lawful gun owners.

 What is an Extreme Risk Protection Order (ERPO)?